napoleon101392/ipay88/README.md

 #### Example code

-To generate form fields that are hidden.
+To generate form fields that are hidden, this will use in `page hopping`.

 ``` php
 <?php